-Do higher wages elicit reciprocity and hence higher effort?
-In a field experiment with 266 employees, we find that paying above-market wages, per se, does not have an effect on effort relative to paying market wages.
-However, structuring a portion of the wage as a clear and unexpected gift (by offering a raise with no further conditions after the employee has accepted the contract – with no future employment) does lead to higher effort for the duration of the job.
-Targeted gifts are more efficient than hiring more workers.
-However, the mechanism makes this unlikely to explain persistent above-market wages.
+Do higher wages elicit reciprocity and lead to increased productivity?
+In a field experiment with 266 employees, we find that paying higher wages, per se, does not have a discernible effect on productivity (in a context with no future employment opportunities).
+However, structuring a portion of the wage as a clear and unexpected gift – by offering a raise (with no additional conditions) after the employee has accepted the contract – does lead to higher productivity for the duration of the job.
+Gifts are roughly as efficient as hiring more workers.